santhosh-1105/hello-world/README.md

 hello world
+my name is santhosh

-i'm santhosh
+i'm from khammam

-im a learner

-king